dawi9840/knn_pose_classification_create_csv/README.md

 		│   │   └───jumping_jacks_up

 *   Step3:
   Modify output path location variables in **csv_create.py** file.
-The variables: **export_csv** is a pose classify CSV file with KNN method result.
+The variable, **export_csv** is a pose classify CSV file with KNN method result.
 When modify variables done, we can run the code:
   ```bash
 		python csv_create.py
 ```